anjalicj/kakfka-validation/README.md

-# kakfka-validation
+# KAFKA Project to exchange & process events
-Validating a KAFKA pipeline with a local KAKFA Setup
+ - To validate a KAFKA pipeline processing
+ - Clone the repository
+ - Checkout the branch based on the setup preference: Local / Docker